Anderson-Lai/ib-notes/hleconomics/economics.md

 unemployment)
 - consumers - worse off, increased price of labour = decreased supply of products = higher price of products available

+# Nov.
+4, 2024

+**indirect taxes** are paid by consumers to the government, but the tax is partly paid for by consumers, hence indirect

+2 types of indirect tax:
+- **excise taxes** - taxes imposed on particular goods such as gas, cigarettes, etc. (the opposite of a **subsidy**)
+harmful goods may have excise taxes to reduce consumption, such as alcohol or cigarettes
+- taxes on all (or most) goods and services, such as value added tax (HST)

+## Why do Governments Impose Indirect Taxes?
+R - source of government revenue
+A - improve allocaiton of resources by correcting market imperfections
+I - redistribute income (ensure the wealthy contribute more to government income)
+D - discourage consumption of harmful goods

+## Types of Indirect Taxes
+- specific taxes - fixed amount of tax per unit (ex: $5 per pack of cigarettes)
+- ad valorem taxes ("according to the value") - a fixed percentage of the price of the good or service, tax increases as the price of the product increases (ex: property tax)

+## Consequences for Stakeholders
+- consumers - worse off, increase in price of goods and decrease in quantity they buy
+- producers - worse off, fall in price they receive and fall in quantity of output they sell -> fall in revenue
+- government - better off, earns revenue off of taxes
+- workers - worse off, lower output of goods -> less workers needed to produce the quantity of goods -> unemployement
+- society as a whole - worse off, underallocation of resources to the production of goods, loss of welfare and social surplus